fibasile/attiny-notebook/README.md

 **Chapter Seven: PWM, Fading Leds, and Servo Motors**

-This chapter goes through the PWM generation options, especially useful for controlling servo motors.
+This chapter goes through the PWM generation options useful for controlling servo motors.

 **Chapter Eight: Reading analog signals with the ADC**

-This chapter describes the ADC subsystem and how it can be used for reading analog signals.
+This chapter describes the ADC subsystem and how you can use it for reading analog signals.

 **Chapter Nine: Networking**

-This chapter shows the various networking options for AVR microcontrollers, including Bluetooth and WiFi.
+This chapter shows the different networking options for AVR micro-controllers including Bluetooth and WiFi.